Drayman's Solera Whisky header

 RATING: GOOD

 It is a whisky with potential.
+Not my favourite South African whisky, but unique nevertheless.
 We will certainly try to get our hands on the Drayman’s single malt to compare it with this Solera whisky.
 Drayman’s Solera whisky is available from the Whisky Brother shop in Hydepark.

 Also Read: Milk & Honey Elements Peated Whisky